Tiefling

-Tiefling fighter designed by William O'Connor for 4th Edition Dungeons & Dragons.

 The tiefling (/'tiːflɪŋ/ TEEF-ling) is a fictional humanoid race in the Dungeons & Dragons (D&D) fantasy roleplaying game.
-Originally introduced in the Planescape campaign setting in the second edition of Advanced Dungeons & Dragons as a player character race for the setting, they became one of the primary races available for player characters in the fourth edition of the game.
+The race was originally introduced in Planescape (1994), a campaign setting in the second edition of Advanced Dungeons & Dragons, as a player character race for the setting.
+Tieflings became one of the primary races available for player characters in the fourth edition of the game.

-In the Planescape setting, where tieflings were introduced, they were described as being a mixture of human and "something else" with the implication that the medium-sized non-human ancestors originated from the evil "lower planes".
-In further supplements it was clarified that tieflings were usually descended from fiends but not in the same manner as half-fiends, since a tiefling's fiendish ancestry lies further up the family tree.
+In the Planescape setting, they were described as being a mixture of human and "something else" with the implication that the medium-sized non-human ancestors originated from the evil "lower planes".
+In further supplements, it was clarified that tieflings were usually descended from fiends but not in the same manner as half-fiends, since a tiefling's fiendish ancestry lies further up the family tree.
 This description remained true in 3rd Edition.

-In 4th Edition Dungeons & Dragons, tieflings are a race whose human ancestors made a bargain with devils to increase their power.
+In 4th Edition, tieflings are a race whose human ancestors made a bargain with devils to increase their power.
 Their origin is similar in 5th Edition.

 Name

-The name, pronounced /ˈtiːflɪŋ/, was derived by Wolfgang Baur from the German word tief meaning "deep, low", and the suffix -ling, "offspring," alluding to their origins in the "lower planes" (in the 2nd and 3rd editions).
+The name, pronounced /ˈtiːflɪŋ/, was derived by Wolfgang Baur from the German word tief meaning "deep, low", and the suffix -ling, "offspring", alluding to their origins in the "lower planes" (in the 2nd and 3rd editions).